Managing Snowflake virtual warehouses with Python

 Creating or altering a warehouse

 You can set properties of a Warehouse object and pass it to the WarehouseResource.create_or_alter method to create a warehouse if it doesn’t exist, or alter it according to the warehouse definition if it does exist.
-The behavior of create_or_alter is intended to be idempotent, which means that the resulting warehouse object will be the same regardless of whether the warehouse exists before you run the method.
+The behavior of create_or_alter is intended to be idempotent, which means that the resulting warehouse object will be the same regardless of whether the warehouse exists before you call the method.

 Note